Periodic Euclidean Graphs on Integer Points: Touring Periodic Graphs

 \subsection{Traveling Through the Graph}

 Our goal is a system of linear equations, each representing a cycle in the crystal graph.
 We will imagine that each vertex of the graph is a sort of train station, each edge is a track, and that the isometries of the underlying Euclidean space are potential trains that can transport travelers down tracks from one vertex to an adjacent vertex. {\em We do not require that these train isometries be symmetries of the Euclidean graph}, in fact, in general, they are not, for we can use such an isometry to transport a traveler from a vertex to an adjacent vertex of a different orbit (under the symmetry group).
+However, the matrix component of the isometry will be from the point group.

 But we want to be very particular about which isometries we use as trains: in fact, we will choose a fragment of the graph, select as train isometries the translations between vertices in this fragment, and then use conjugates of these isometries for touring the rest of the graph.
 We first need to identify this fragment of the graph.
+We borrow a notion from geometric group theory.